-We have covered delivery scams in the past, but they seem to be more prevalent leading up to Christmas.
+We’ve covered delivery scams in the past, but they’re ramping up as we approach Christmas.

-The scam involves criminals sending you a bogus text message about a missed delivery and urge you to text them back or click on a link.
+The scams involve criminals sending you bogus text messages about a missed delivery and urging you to text them back or click on a link.
 Criminals can also phone you from a random number and claim the same missed delivery.

 - If you are not expecting any deliveries, delete the message.
 Do not respond to it, as the scammers will know that your phone number is active, the address is correct and they have your attention.

 - The text message may contain a link where you supposedly rebook the delivery.
-The message and the link are fakes and you will be sent to a fraudulent website.
-In many cases, you’ll be asked for sensitive information like payment details at the fraudulent sites.
+The message and the link are fake and will send you to a fraudulent website.
+You’ll likely be asked for sensitive information like payment details.

 - Never give out personal information to somebody that you don’t trust.
 If the call or message comes from a real delivery company, they should already have your details and the tracking number.

 3. Too good to be true

 When special shopping days approach, watch for fake advertisements and scam messages.
 These usually involve highly-sought after products at incredibly low prices.

 Several variations exist of these scams, but according to the FBI, the most prominent one is where the seller never ships your order.
 For example, the price of a luxury handbag might be too good to ignore, and you decide to buy it.
 But you’ll receive no communication or delivery once you pay for the goods.

 Here’s what you can do to stay safe: